YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: A GOTO referenced a label with neither a routine nor an offset but that label does not currently exist in the current routine.
 The location that accompanies this message is the last line in the routine.

 Action: Check the errors from the compilation, as they provide the name of the missing label.
-As appropriate add the label or a routine, or better yet refactor to remove the GOTO.
+As appropriate, add the label or a routine, or better yet - refactor to remove the GOTO.

 ---------------------
 LABELONLY